-The prospect of overhauling any complex IT system is enough to give any I & O leader nightmares.
-But upgrading an air-cooled data center to an immersion cooling solution is a lot simpler—and less stress-inducing—than most people imagine.
+The prospect of overhauling any complex IT system is enough to give any I&O leader nightmares.
+But upgrading air-cooled data centers to immersion cooling solution is a lot simpler—and less stress-inducing—than most people imagine.

 Find that hard to believe?
 Here’s a bit-by-bit breakdown to show you exactly what we mean.

 Removing Heat from the Room

 The coolant distribution unit (CDU) is the all-important hub of any immersion cooling system.
 It removes the heat from the coolant exiting the server racks through a coolant-to-water heat exchanger connected to a warm- or chilled-water loop.

 In retrofitting your data center with an ICEraQ® immersion cooling system from GRC, you can easily connect the CDU to the air-handlers’ existing water and electrical lines.

 As advertised, an immersion cooling system will dissipate the vast majority of server heat.
 Each rack dissipates approximately 500W into the room because the fluid and rack are typically warmer than ambient air.

 For this reason, we recommend keeping a room air conditioner around for technician comfort, counteracting heat from transformers, electrical panels, and the like.

 Essential for airflow on legacy cooling systems, raised floors are fast becoming ghosts of data centers past.
 While not required, you can retain them to keep all wires and piping under the flooring when switching over to a GRC immersion cooling solution.
 We also offer a below-floor CDU option for use with existing raised floors, allowing for further increased floor density.

 Power planning typically constitutes a huge portion of any data center build or redesign.
 Fortunately, if you’re switching to immersion cooling, you can increase your power budget.